The blackwater aquarium aims to replicate the conditions found in the blackwater biotope.

 Tannins [are] a yellowish or brownish bitter-tasting organic substance present in some galls, barks, and other plant tissues, consisting of derivatives of gallic acid, used in leather production and ink manufacture.Oxford

 Most tropical aquarium fish originate from blackwater habitats.
-Oftentimes, fish that come from both the Amazon basin and Southeast Asia, from two separate continents, will have similar care requirements because they have adapted to similar habitats, like blackwater habitats.
+Oftentimes, fish that come from both the Amazon basin and Southeast Asia, from two separate continents, will have similar care requirements because they have adapted to similar habitats.

-As mentioned earlier, the blackwater aquarium is brewed with dried and rotting plant matter that enters the water.
-This yellow color is created by tannins that are released into the water when the dried leaves or driftwood start to disintegrate.
+The blackwater aquarium is brewed with dried and rotting plant matter that enters the water.
+This yellow color is created by tannins released into the water when the dried leaves or driftwood disintegrate.

-Tannins are responsible for not just the change in color within the aquarium, but also will lower the pH and soften the water.
-The pH level of blackwater aquariums typically range between 5.5-6.5 however, in some cases, they can be as low as 4.5.
+Tannins are responsible for not just the change in color within the aquarium but also will lower the pH and soften the water.
+The pH level of blackwater aquariums typically ranges between 5.5-6.5 however, in some cases, they can be as low as 4.5.

-In the wild, blackwater habitats provide shelter and nutrition for many species of fish.
-Leaf litter (a component of the blackwater habitat), starts to rot over time creating opportunities for rotifer colonies (microscopic invertebrates) to grow, from which fish fry can then feed on.
+In the wild, blackwater habitats provide shelter and nutrition for many fish species.
+Leaf litter (a component of the blackwater habitat) starts to rot over time, creating opportunities for rotifer colonies (microscopic invertebrates) to grow, from which fish fry can feed.

-The leaf litter also provides many hiding areas for fry and smaller species of fish, providing shelter against predators.
+The leaf litter also provides many hiding areas for fry and smaller fish species, providing shelter against predators.
 Thus creating a symbiotic relationship between the fish and its environment.

 Pretty cool, eh?

-Now, you’re wondering how you can create a blackwater.
+Now, you’re wondering how you can create blackwater.

 There are a few ways to create a blackwater environment in the aquarium.

 For years, hobbyists have been using this leaf to create blackwater systems for a few reasons.
-It is said that the tannins released by the indian almond leaf have healing properties and is able to prevent fungal growth, some experienced hobbyists swear by them.
+It is said that the tannins released by the Indian almond leaf have healing properties and can prevent fungal growth.
+Many experienced hobbyists swear by them.

-Some fishes also require blackwater to breed, as such, adding Indian almond leaves will mimic their natural habitat, encouraging spawning to happen.
+Some fish also require blackwater to breed.
+As such, adding Indian almond leaves will mimic their natural habitat, encouraging spawning.

-The presence of the Indian almond leaf also provides space for fry to hide.
-This is important as some fishes have the habit of killing or eating their own fry upon hatching, so the addition of the Indian almond leaf also acts as an additional layer of protection.
+The presence of the Indian almond leaf also provides space for the fry to hide.
+This is important as some fishes have the habit of killing or eating their fry upon hatching.
+Adding the Indian almond leaf also acts as an additional layer of protection.

-The Indian almond leaf is also a popular choice because it not only comes with all the above benefits, but it also decomposes slower than most other varieties of leaves, which means the leaves do not need to be replaced as often as another leaf might.
+The Indian almond leaf is also a popular choice because it not only comes with all the above benefits but also decomposes slower than most other varieties of leaves, which means the leaves do not need to be replaced as often as another leaf might.

-It is also a common misconception in new hobbyists that once the water turns a tinge of yellow, the tank is dirty.
-What most new hobbyists don’t realize is that driftwood also releases large amounts of tannins into the water over time.
+New hobbyists often don’t realize that driftwood can releases large amounts of tannins.
+It is also a common misconception among new hobbyists that once the water turns a tinge of yellow, the tank is dirty.

 Below are some species of common blackwater fish: